eloytf/caeasciiR/README.md

 ## Features

-The main use today is to manage big text files, since it allows to isolate cards by type into include files.
+For non-R users, the main use today is to manage big text files, since it allows to isolate cards by type into include files.
+R users may find other features useful, like the possibility to group cards with continuation lines into single lines, for easier regex.

+## Imports

+This package uses readr functions.